carageadenis1806/Active-Directory-Project/README.md

 ![image](https://github.com/carageadenis1806/Active-Directory-Project/assets/75758209/0702aa10-c380-43d1-a1e0-b266ad1ba301)
 (2)

-*Ref 2: Creted two new organizational units (HR & IT) and added one user to each org unit (Andreea Savu, Mihai Popescu).*
+*Ref 2: Created two new organizational units (HR & IT) and added one user to each org unit (Andreea Savu, Mihai Popescu).*

 ![image](https://github.com/carageadenis1806/Active-Directory-Project/assets/75758209/61697a93-2a4e-4cfc-aea6-047a444b25e5)